 | English Saddle Fitting Guidelines|

 And remember— not only should you check a riding saddle that you're considering for purchase, you should check the way your saddle fits at least twice a year.
-As your horse's muscles or weight change through aging, an increase or decrease in workload, progression in training, changes in diet or illness, the way your saddle sits on your horse will change too.
+As your horse's muscles or weight change through aging, an increase or decrease in workload, progression in training, changes in diet or illness, the way your saddle sits on your horse will change too and saddle fitting will need to be revisited.

 | Click here to find the nearest Dover Saddlery Retail Store and schedule your free Saddle Fitting Consultation today!|